francescogerardomarra/its/modulo27/33_soap_bottom_up_hello_world.md

     // Field to store the message, annotated with @XmlElement to specify it's a part of the XML structure
-    @XmlElement(required = true) // The "message" field is mandatory in the XML document private String message; // A string message to be sent as a part of the response (e.g., "Person added successfully!")
+    @XmlElement(required = true) // The "message" field is mandatory in the XML document private String message; // A string message to be sent as a part of the response (e.g. "Person added successfully!")
 }
 ````